 #84.
 Number of Comments

-The number of comments shows the better user interaction.
+The number of comments shows better user interaction.
 Google tracks what people are liking.

 #85.
 Direct Website traffic

-Not everyone opens the main URL of the website.
-They either bookmark, find your link on any social website.
+Not everyone opens the main URL of a website.
+They either bookmark or find your link on any social site.
 Google also tracks the percentage of direct traffic your website gets.

 #86.
 Old Visitors

 The number of people who come back to read your content is also one of the Google ranking factors.

 While coming from Google, the amount of time a person engages with content is also taken into consideration.